contest-framework/server-old/README.md

 }
 ```

-Save this file as `tertestrial-config` and you are good to go.
+Save this file under the name `tertestrial-config` into the root directory of your code base.

-## Usage

-Once you have created the config file:
+Then:
 * start `tertestrial` in the base directory of your code base
-* send some commands from the tertestrial editor plugin
+* send some commands using the tertestrial editor plugin
 * watch your tests run in your terminal

 To end the server, press __ctrl-c__ in the terminal.